rohinimuralidharan/dx_denovo/docs/containerization/deploy_applications_using_helm.md

-# Deploying DX 9.5 applications to container platforms using Helm \| HCL Digital Experience
+# Deploying DX 9.5 applications to container platforms using Helm

 This topic provides a list of all DX applications and resource definitions that configure the application runtime and are deployed to containers using Helm on OpenShift or Kubernetes platforms.
 As outlined in the overview, applications can also include ConfigMaps, Secrets, and Ingress.